Is Pesto Bad For Cholesterol?

 Long answer

-It's impossible to generalise about the relationship between pesto and cholesterol because not only does the fat content of pestos vary widely, but the type of fat they contain (i.e. saturated, monounsaturated, polyunsaturated, and trans) also varies widely.
+It's impossible to generalise the relationship between pesto and cholesterol because not only does the fat content of pestos vary widely, but the type of fat they contain (i.e. saturated, monounsaturated, polyunsaturated, and trans) also varies widely.

 Low-fat, not no-fat